IvoNet/GildedRose/README.md

 see also here: https://github.com/martinsson/DevelopersAnonymous

-see for demo here: https://youtu.be/LvkKO9KQAhI
+see for demo here:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LvkKO9KQAhI" frameborder="0" allowfullscreen></iframe>

 In this version I will try to show the changes step by step.